 Because when we optimize for a keyword, the goal is to rank high on page 1 of Google and the only way we can achieve that goal is by choosing keywords that we can rank for.

-Sometimes we end up optimizing for a keyword with less search volume but is used by a customer who's more likely to convert, and we end up making more money.
-Think about it, if you rank #1 for a keyword people use when they buy your product, you're going to get, on average, 34-37% of the search traffic.
+Sometimes, we end up optimizing for a keyword with less search volume but is used by a customer who's more likely to convert, and we end up making more money.
+Think about it: if you rank #1 for a keyword people use when they buy your product, you're going to get, on average, 34-37% of the search traffic.
 If that keyword has 100 searches a month, you'll get 34-37 visits from people who want to buy your products.
 Would you make more money if you had another 34-37 people visiting your website looking to buy your products every month?
-What if we multiplied that by ten keywords ranked in position #1 because that's the goal – we don't want one keyword ranking #1; we want lots of keywords ranking #1.
-Now you have 340-370 visitors every month looking for what you sell, which impacts your bottom line.
+What if we multiplied that by ten keywords ranked in position #1?
+That's the goal – we don't want one keyword ranking #1; we want lots of keywords ranking #1.
+Now, you have 340-370 visitors every month looking for what you sell, which impacts your bottom line.

 When someone is searching a long-tail keyword, one with multiple words, they often know EXACTLY what they're looking for, and if your website ranks high and you have that product or service, you have a better chance of making the sale.

-When you're choosing SEO keywords, choose the best of the options that you can rank for.
-Don't get fixated on the search volume.
-Look for the best opportunity for your website.
+When choosing SEO keywords, choose the best options that you can rank for.
+Don't get fixated on the search volume; look for the best opportunity for your website.